 PROBLEMS STATEMENTS

-Double Voting
+To eliminate Changeable Records of Votes

+To eliminate Double Voting/Alteration of Votes

-Identity theft
+To eliminate Identity Theft

-Election manipulation
+To eliminate Election Manipulation/Vote Rigging

-Central authority systems with state INEC collation centers.
+To upgrade the existing Central Authority Systems with state INEC collation centers to a Distributed Authority Systems.

+There is a need for a distributed consensus where each and every political parties, party candidates and voters, past and present, involving captured data/votes can be verified at any time in the future.

-The existing electoral system limit the numbers of voters due to it inflexibility which doesn’t create equal opportunities for all individuals that might take a shift from their initial registered state to another location (another state entirely) at the time of the election permanently.
+There are challenges with the existing electoral system limit the numbers of voters due to its inflexibility which doesn’t create equal opportunities for all individuals that might take a shift from their initial registered state (voters location) to another state (new location) at the time of the election permanently.

 RELATED WORK

-Current digital economy is based on the reliance on a certain trusted authority.
-Our all online transactions rely on trusting someone to tell us the truth—it can be an email service provider telling us that our email has been delivered; it can be a certification authority telling us that a certain digital certificate is trustworthy; or it can be a social network such as Facebook telling us that our posts regarding our life events have been shared only with our friends or it can be a bank telling us that our money has been delivered reliably to our dear ones in a remote country.
+The current digital economy is based on the reliance of a certain trusted authority.
+Our all online transactions rely on trusting someone to tell us the truth - it can be an email service provider telling us that our mail has been delivered; it can be a certification authority telling us that a certain digital certificate is trustworthy; or it can be a social network such as Facebook telling us that our posts regarding our life events have been shared only with our friends or it can be a bank telling us that our money has been delivered reliably to our dear ones in a remote country.
 The fact is that we live our life precariously in the digital world by relying on a third entity for the security and privacy of our digital assets.
 The fact remains that these third party sources can be hacked, manipulated or compromised beyond (Michael Crosby & Nachiappan et al, 2015).

-This is where the Blockchain technology comes handy.
+This is where the Blockchain Technology comes handy.
 It has the potential to revolutionize the digital world by enabling a distributed consensus where each and every online transaction, past and present, involving digital assets can be verified at any time in the future.
 It does this without compromising the privacy of the digital assets and parties involved.
 The distributed consensus and anonymity are two important characteristics of Blockchain technology beyond (Michael Crosby & Nachiappan et al, 2015).

-There are a variety of Blockchain permutations, and they fall mainly into one of two categories – public or private.
+There are a variety of Blockchain permutations, and they fall mainly into one of the two categories – public or private.
 Public Blockchain allows anyone to see or send transactions as long as they are part of the consensus process.
 There are also consortium Blockchain, where only a pre-selected number of nodes are authorized to use the ledger.
 Private Blockchain, in contrast, restrict the ability to write to a distributed ledger to one organization (Lucas Mearian, 2018).

-Electoral processes of various sorts have also benefited from the deployment and use of Blockchain technologies.
+Electoral processes of various sorts have also benefited from the deployment and the use of Blockchain technologies.
 Follow My Vote is a startup using distributed ledgers to run voting processes and prevent fraud and identity theft.
 One of the potential advantages is that voters using Blockchain can verify their voting choices using their private keys at any point in time.